The world of work is changing.

 Welcome to The Homeworker Magazine.

-The only magazine dedicated to your work from home lifestyle.
+The first magazine dedicated to helping you thrive when you work from home.

-I’m Louise, founder and editor of The Homeworker.
+I’m Louise, the non-coffee-drinking, ever-plate spinning, founder and editor of The Homeworker.

 There are questions, distractions and no one else to turn to at the next desk.